ljensen505/SolvToAlert/README.md

 Download a patient data csv file from Solv for the desired date range.
 Save the csv file under data/Solv_data

+You'll want to clean this file to ensure data points are spelled properly.
+Moderna is commonly misspelled.
+I don't recommend Excel for this, as Excel tends to modify numeric data such as dates into an undesired format.
+LibreOffice works well.
+You may also need to find (ctrl + f) and delete any commas.

 Example: `data/Solv_data/solv_patient_report[...].csv`

 You can rename the file from Solv to whatever you want, but remember the file name.